infinum/eightshift-forms/src/Hooks/FiltersGeolocation.md

 ```

 ## Disable geolocation
-This filter provides you the ability to totally disable geolocation on the frontend usage.
+This filter provides you with the ability to totally disable geolocation on the frontend usage.
 Generally used for GDPR and other purposes.

 **Filter name:**